-Houthis warn ‘fingers on the trigger’ as US-Israeli war on Iran continues
+Houthis warn ‘fingers on the trigger’ as US-Israel war on Iran continues

 The Yemeni rebel group has controlled the capital Sanaa and much of the country’s northwest since 2014.

-After Israel launched its war on Gaza in October 2023, the Houthis targeted vessels in the Red Sea and carried out drone and missile attacks against Israel, saying that they are acting in solidarity with Palestinians under fire in Gaza.
+After Israel launched its genocidal war on Gaza in October 2023, the Houthis targeted vessels in the Red Sea and carried out drone and missile attacks against Israel, saying that they are acting in solidarity with Palestinians under fire in Gaza.

 Israel and the US have regularly struck the war-torn country, targeting civilian infrastructure, including residential buildings and the main international airport, while killing dozens at a time.